Courseiva

 Why it's wrong here

-Elasticity is the ability to automatically scale resources up or down based on demand.
-While it can affect costs, it does not directly describe the shift from upfront hardware purchases to pay-as-you-go consumption.
+Elasticity is the ability of a cloud system to automatically scale computing resources up or down based on real-time demand.
+While this can indirectly reduce waste and thus lower costs, it does not describe the financial mechanism of shifting from capital expenditure (purchasing hardware) to operational expenditure (paying for usage).
+The finance department's goal to avoid large upfront purchases is a pricing-model concern, not a scalability feature.

 • Economies of scale